 - Are you working from home?
 You might be missing the socialization that happens at work.
 You may still be connected with your coworkers via video conferencing and messaging apps, but you can’t spontaneously walk over to Jessica’s desk to chat or refill your water bottles together.
 In my opinion, it’s those micro-interactions that are hardest to be without.
 Check in with yourself throughout the day.
 If you’re feeling lonely, empty or just “meh,” reach out to one of your coworkers – even if it’s just to send them a silly meme or joke.

 - Keep your pets close, or consider fostering or adopting a pet.
 While your dog isn’t Patrick from the office who’s always good for a laugh, they are a comfort – and that’s something very much needed in a time of change.
 My own kitties make my life so much better!

 The good news is that this period of time will come to an end – and you’re not alone.
 Everyone on the planet is experiencing this together.
 Your feelings are normal.
 No one has a guidebook on how you should or shouldn’t feel during a pandemic.
 It’s important to stay connected and support the people you care about.
 Remember that counseling is always an option.

 If you’re experiencing fear, sadness, anxiety or depression, call the Methodist Emotional Support Line to speak with a licensed professional counselor from the Methodist Hospital Community Counseling Program.
-The free, confidential service can be accessed by dialing (402) 815-8255 (TALK) and is available daily from 7 a.m. to 7 p.m.
+The free, confidential service can be accessed by dialing (402) 815-8255 (TALK) and is available Monday through Friday from 9 a.m. to 6 p.m.
 Counselors can help by answering questions, addressing concerns, scheduling counseling appointments for additional care and providing referrals to community resources.